 Kick things off by having a conversation with your future MIL about things you should know about her son or daughter that you may not know already.
 She may tell you some funny stories or even show you photos from childhood that you'll never let your soon-to-be spouse forget.

-2. How Do I Deal With Him When He's Hungry?
+How Do I Deal With Them When Hangry?

 Because everyone can use a little info booster on how to pick someone out of a hangry mood — salty, sweet... what snack will do the trick?

-3. You Know I'm Not Pushing You Out of His Life
+You Know I'm Not Pushing You Out of Their Life

-Make it clear to her that while you're going to be the person who spends the most time with her son, he'll always be a mommy's boy — you're not pushing her out of his life.
+Make it clear to her that while you're going to be the person who spends the most time with her child, they'll always be her number one — you're not pushing her out of their life.
 This will provide her with a huge hug of comfort.